ToasterPanic/bookmarklets/README.md

-# scratch-dark4school
+# bookmarklets4school
-a bookmark that adds a dark theme to the scratch editor
+some bookmarklets i made to fill in the roles of extensions i cant install at school